Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Arena-Environment-Guide.md

 ### Agent HUD (Heads-Up Display)

-The agent has a HUD (_Heads-Up Display_) that displays the following information per episode:
+The agent has a HUD (_Heads-Up Display_) that displays the following information per episode by default:

 - **Health**: The health of the agent, which is a value between `0` and `1`.
 The agent's health decays over time, and is reset to `1` when the agent collects a reward.
 The agent's health is displayed as a blue-green-red bar at the bottom of the HUD.
 - **Reward**: The reward collected by the agent, which is a value between `-1` and `1`.
 The agent's reward is displayed as a text at the top of the HUD, which is updated in real-time as the agent collects rewards.
 It contains the previous episode's reward, as well as the current episode's reward, respectively.